9/80 Work Schedule: Definition, Implementation, Pros & Cons

 Frequently Asked Questions

-Which industries use the 9-hour Work Day?
+Which industries use the 9-hour workday?

 Generally, healthcare, technology, and manufacturing companies use the 9-hour workday.
 These industries require extra operational hours and extra attention.
 The 9-hour work schedule helps the business meet the needs of these high-demand environments.